 When most people go on vacation, the last thing they want to do on their precious time off is to wait in line.
-On a cruise ship, however, long lines are sometimes unavoidable, especially on larger ships that may carry up to 4,000 passengers or more on a single trip.
+Long lines on a cruise ship are sometimes unavoidable, especially on larger ships that may carry up to 3,000, 4,000, 5,000 or even more passengers on a single trip.

 You’ll spend less time waiting in line during your cruise if you arrive before lines begin to form.
-Whether you are embarking at the last minute, meandering to the dining room when dinner begins, visiting the buffet at the peak dining time or rushing back to the ship just before casting off from the port, you’re sure to find longer lines.
+Whether you are embarking at the last minute, meandering to the dining room right when dinner begins, visiting the buffet at the peak dining time, or rushing back to the ship just before casting off from the port, you’re sure to find longer lines.

 Learn Your Way Around

 The better you know your way around the ship, the easier it will be to find shortcuts that help you avoid congestion and long lines without getting lost or wasting time asking directions or consulting a map.

 Use a Credit Card for Your Shipboard Account

 One of the longest lines you’ll find on a cruise ship is at the purser’s desk toward the end of the cruise when passengers who have paid cash for their onboard accounts now have to settle up or add more money to their tabs.

 Pay for Shorter Line Privileges

 Depending on the cruise line, there are ways you can buy your way out of long lines.
 Most cruise lines offer short line privileges to returning passengers once they reach a certain level of loyalty, which of course means buying more cruises in order to qualify (never a bad thing!).

-Of course, there will be times when lines are unavoidable, such as for safety briefings, tendering into port, waiting at the buffet or meeting up for shore tours.
+Of course, there will be times when lines are unavoidable, such as for safety briefings, tendering into port, waiting at the buffet, or meeting up for shore tours.
 In these cases, the best course of action is to be patient and always follow crewmember instructions.